embellics-ai/app/docs/API/RETELL_TENANT_LOOKUP_INTEGRATION.md

 Agent: "Great!
 Let me look up SWC for you..." [calls get-tenant-details with name="SWC"]
 Agent: "Perfect, I found SWC.
 May I have your first name please?"
 ...
 Agent: "Thank you!
-Let me register you in our system..." [calls create-phorest-client with collected info]
+Let me register you in our system..." [calls create-phorest-client with businessId and collected info]
 ```

 ---